Jaxonwht/cellsociety/doc/Chat 9_17.md

  list of lists?
  not sure how that would be better also maybe don't add these messages verbatim to the doc because it's mostly "my ta said this.." lol

+Haotian
+>Even if cells are triangles
+ They would still fit into a 2d array? it's basically whether their x-coordinate is even or odd, which may determine the orientation of their imageview object any other data structure is somehow based off an array anyway?